-Points will be awarded for the following services located within the specified distance of the site.
+2 points will be given for the following services located within 2 miles of the site.
 Distance will be measured by odometer from the automobile entrance of the proposed project site to the closest automobile entrance to the parking lot of the applicable service.
-Points will only be awarded for the services listed below.
+Projects located in a federal declared disaster county may receive points for services, if the service is currently under construction and funded in whole or part by Federal or State disaster funds.
+The applicant must provide sufficient evidence of both requirements.
+Points will only be given for the services listed below.
 (Neighborhood Services defined in the Application Instructions)